Clear Channel: Swap Exposure for Royalties

 ULABY: An indie musician whose song goes into heavy rotation at KCCQ in Iowa, for example, might end up giving up money.
 But that would not stop musician Bob Baker from giving up his royalties, even in perpetuity.

-Mr. BOB BAKER (Musician): Yeah.
+BOB BAKER: Yeah.
 I would go ahead and do it.
 Sure.

 ULABY: Baker wrote "The Guerrilla Music Marketing Handbook."
 He says musicians should ask themselves if they really prefer obscurity to losing royalties for one song.
 Suppose, he says, your song caught on and you didn't get your pennies per play.